misiektoja/xbox_monitor/docs/usage.md

 xbox_monitor <xbox_gamertag> -e
 ```

 The error alert fires at once for a failure that cannot clear on its own, such as expired credentials or a profile that stopped sharing its activity.
 A failure that can clear on its own, such as a timeout or a rate limit, is alerted on only once it has lasted **5 minutes**, so a short outage does not reach you.
-Either way the alert is sent once per channel, a channel that could not deliver is tried again on the next failing check and the alert is not repeated until a check succeeds.
+Either way the alert is sent once per channel.
+A channel that could not deliver is tried again on a later failing check, after **5 minutes** at first and then after twice the previous wait, up to an hour.
+The alert is not repeated until a check succeeds.
 The same rule governs the webhook error alert.

 Set the [SMTP settings](configuration.md#smtp-settings) first.